Book a demo

 Prospecting tools will make it easier to find the right prospects to go after.

-Make sure to put some time and effort into defining your ICP by using the data from your CRM, identifying value segments and customers.
+Make sure to put some time and effort into defining your ICP by using the data from your CRM and identifying value segments and customers.

 Then, use those segments in a tool like LinkedIn Sales Navigator to identify promising prospects to reach out to.